-.
-Management should ensure that managers and supervisors is properly selected and trained, and nat -
+5. Management should ensure that managers and supervisors is properly selected and trained, and that -

-- (a) their responsibilities and authority are clearly defined; - (b) they know and understand the procedure for the treatment and settlement of disputes and grievances; - (c) they are responsible for working units or groups that they can manage or supervise effectively: - (d) they are fully conversant with management policies insofar as they affect their working units or groups; - (e) they have a good general knowledge of the labour legislation affecting the employees for whom they are responsible.
+- (a) their responsibilities and authority are clearly defined; - (b) they know and understand the procedure for the treatment and settlement of disputes and grievances; - (c) they are responsible for working units or groups that they can manage or supervise effectively; - (d) they are fully conversant with management policies insofar as they affect their working units or groups; - (e) they have a good general knowledge of the labour legislation affecting the employees for whom they are responsible. - (f) Due recognition is hereby given to the role and functions of Liaison Officers (boNdabazabantu) for purposes of promoting culture, customary values and harmony in industry or underking. - (e) they have a good general knowledge of the labour legislation affecting the employees for whom they are responsible. - (f) Due recognition is hereby given to the role and functions of Liaison Officers (bo-Ndabazabantu) for purposes of promoting culture, customary values and harmony in industry or undertaking.

-imployee organisations and federations.
+Employee organisations and federations

-.
-The principal aim of employee organisations is to promote the interests of their members.
-To o this effectively they must try and ensure that the undertakings in which their members are mployed prosper.
+6. The principal aim of employee organisations is to promote the interests of their members.
+To do this effectively they must try and ensure that the undertakings in which their members are employed prosper.

-heir contribution is to assist in the promotion of efficiency in those undertakings.

-hey share with management the responsibility for good industrial relations.
+Their contribution is to assist in the promotion of efficiency in those undertakings.
+They share with management the responsibility for good industrial relations.

-mployee organisations should -
+Employee organisations should -

-(a) maintain, together with employers associations or individual employers, as appropriate, effective arrangements for negotiation, consultation and the settlement of disputes and grievances; 3 ito and e the ad the s Act is and may

-- (b) take steps to ensure that officials, representatives and members observe agreements and follow agreed procedures and understand the policies and rules of the organisation; - (c) ensure that officials understand their powers and duties and are properly trained to carry them out efficiently and responsibly; - (d) maintain effective communication within the organisation and encourage members to attend meetings and participate in the work of the organisation.
+- (a) maintain, together with employers associations or individual employers, as appropriate, effective arrangements for negotiation, consultation and the settlement of disputes and grievances; - (b) take steps to ensure that officials, representatives and members observe agreements and follow agreed procedures and understand the policies and rules of the organisation; - (c) ensure that officials understand their powers and duties and are properly trained to carry them out efficiently and responsibly; - (d) maintain effective communication within the organisation and encourage members to attend meetings and participate in the work of the organisation.

-imployers associations and federations.
+Employers associations and federations

-- .
-The principal aim of employers associations is to promote the interests of their members.
-To o so they should - - (a) where appropriate, maintain jointly with employee organisations, effective arrangements at industry or other levels for the settlement of disputes and grievances and the negotiation of terms and conditions of employment; - (b) take steps to ensure that members develop effective arrangements for the settlement of disputes and grievances at the level of the individual undertaking, and that they are conversant with and observe agreements and agreed procedures; - (c) provide advice to members on employer/employee relations, including the collection and distribution of information on legislative and other changes which affect these relations.
+7. The principal aim of employers associations is to promote the interests of their members.
+To do so they should -

+- (a) where appropriate, maintain jointly with employee organisations, effective arrangements at industry or other levels for the settlement of disputes and grievances and the negotiation of terms and conditions of employment; - (b) take steps to ensure that members develop effective arrangements for the settlement of disputes and grievances at the level of the individual undertaking, and that they are conversant with and observe agreements and agreed procedures; - (c) provide advice to members on employer/employee relations, including the collection and distribution of information on legislative and other changes which affect these relations.

-The individual employee.
+The individual employee